Dennis Baker, University of Guelph

 Janet Hiebert, Queen's University

-Janet Hiebert is a Professor in the Department of Political Studies at Queen's University.
-Her most recent book, with James Kelly, is Parliamentary Bills of Rights.
+Janet Hiebert is a Professor Emeritus in the Department of Political Studies at Queen's University.
+Her most recent book, with Emmett Macfarlane and Anna Drake, is Legislating under the Charter: Parliament, Executive Power, and Rights (University of Toronto Press, 2023).
+She is also the author, with James Kelly, of Parliamentary Bills of Rights.
 The Experiences of New Zealand and the United Kingdom (Cambridge University Press, 2015).
 She is the author of two books about the Canadian Charter of Rights and Freedoms, Charter Conflicts: What is Parliament’s Role?
 (McGill-Queen's University Press, 2002), and Limiting Rights: The Dilemma of Judicial Review (McGill-Queen's University Press, 1996), along with numerous papers and chapters on the politics of rights and on campaign finance laws in Canada.

 She has served as a member of the Ontario Electoral Boundaries Commission, an independent, non-partisan body with responsibility to readjust the electoral boundaries in the province of Ontario.
 Her current research project examines the use of bills of rights and other statutory instruments to alter the norms of legislative decision-making, with a particular focus on Canada and Australia.